Response Object

 Once that rest client was defined, you can proceed to execute your REST calls, the response object obtained aims to cover every details needed by a complex application.

-The return type of every REST method is basically a Promise
+The return type of every REST method is basically a Promise, wrapping IResponse<TResponse, TError>, where:

 To start the inference just use Typescript Generics on the REST method: